open-telemetry/opentelemetry-specification/specification/metrics/api.md

   The `unit` parameter needs to support the [instrument unit rule](#instrument-unit).
 Meaning, the API MUST accept a case-sensitive string that supports ASCII character encoding and can hold at least 63 characters.
-  The API MUST NOT validate the `unit`.
+  The API SHOULD NOT validate the `unit`.
 * A `description` describing the Instrument in human-readable terms.

   Users can provide a `description`, but it is up to their discretion.